-This statistic shows the total population of Greece from 2004 to 2014.
+This statistic shows the total population of Greece from 2010 to 2014, with projections up until 2020.
 In 2012, the total population of Greece was estimated around 11.12 million people.

 Population of Greece

 After a subtle year-over-year increase from 2004 to 2011, the population of Greece has experienced a slight drop from 2011 until 2014.
 Population growth decreased marginally in 2011 compared to the previous year, and once again in 2012 in comparison to 2011.
 Greek women also bore fewer children per woman on average in 2011, a slight decrease from 2010.